 In the US one group may sometimes speak unkindly of other political views, but we should remember that there are millions from every political party, Republicans, Democrats, and Independents, and they are all fellow Americans wanting the best for our country.

-Everyone wanted to win so the debates often became heated with others in the class also wanting to express their views.
+Everyone wanted to win so the debates often became heated, and others in the class wanted to express their views.

 Afterward, the debaters were to tell something they had learned from their opponent and to shake hands.
-Then the rest of the class was invited to say what they had learned, and there would always be a few who had changed their positions.
+Then the rest of the class was invited to say what they had learned, and there would always be a few who had changed their positions on the subject.

 Our teacher often made the point that debates and the freedom to express our opposing views are the only way the ideas and wishes of our society, as a whole, can be revealed and is what has made our country, what many believe to be the greatest in the world.

 Every American has the right, and responsibility to express their opinions, and should listen respectfully to opposing views.

 Governing our country is not a ball game where it doesn't matter who wins.
 Our country is our life and that of our children and future generations, and the free world.